timcastillogill/CV/README.md

 ---

-### What's the **objective**?
+### Create Problem Solver - What's the **objective**?

 I am experienced in breaking down a problem into manageable chunks and taking a methodical approach as is necessary in education.
 Lesson planning helped me streamline a transferable process that yielded great results.
 Asking: What skills, methods, understanding are necessary in order to reach that objective?
 Working from the destination, backwards.

-### Working under pressure and meeting deadlines
+### Time Management and Improvisation - Can you **time block**?

 Several times a day, five days a week, a class full of students act out the message, “coming, ready or not,” having the ability to step to the front of the classroom to carry out lesson plans.
 And having a contingency plan for backup, just in case the computer fails you!

+During Makers, being given a project with a two week allotment in Rails to arrive half way through and the course coach tells us "you have to move your front-end to React" - a framework none of us had used before.
+As a team, we remained agile and calm as we reorganised our time to ensure we reached the at least the MVP.

-### Discipline
+### Discipline - 10,000 hours and counting

 In order to become a professional musician, I have had to be disciplined and focused, using systematic approaches in order to learn and practise efficiently.
-I use time-blocks in order to better productivity.
+I use time blocks in order to better productivity.

-### Reflective and Critical Thinking
+### Reflective and Critical Thinking - What do you know now, that you didn't know this morning?

 An effective teacher is reflective and honest about the ‘what went well’ and the ‘even better if’ aspects of their teaching.
 This reflective practise facilitates self-development and best practice.

+Throughout my training as a software engineer I have kept a private journal, ensuring my progress was tracked and blockers not forgotten.
+This knowledge gave me confidence, independently, that I was overcoming obstacles and learning every single day.

 ## Experience